keatonb/keatonb.github.io/_posts/2019-04-25-grid-search-sine-fit.md

 ```
 <img src="http://keatonb.github.io/img/ampphasegrid.png" />

-It looks like \\(\chi^2\\) is minimized near the input phase and amplitude!
+It looks like \\(\chi^2\\) is minimized near the input phase and amplitude (marked with a square)!
 But what about an actual measurement and uncertainty for these parameters?
-For this we use the likelihood function to convert these to relative probabilities.
-These are not properly normalized, so we for the probabilities to sum to unity.
+For this we use the likelihood function to convert these to relative probabilities, where \\(L\propto\exp{-\chi^2/2}\\) These are not properly normalized, so we just force the probabilities to sum to unity.
 Then we marginalize (sum) over each parameter to obtain a probability density estimate for the other.

 ```python
 # Convert these chi squared values to likelihoods